Tetsurō Tamba

+Tetsurō Tamba (丹波 哲郎, Tanba Tetsurō) was a Japanese actor with a career spanning five decades.
+He appeared in nearly 300 film and television productions, both in leading and supporting roles, and was the winner of the 1981 Japan Academy Film Prize for Best Supporting Actor.

+At the height of his career, he was one of Japan's most esteemed and prolific leading men, and worked with many significant directors including Kinji Fukasaku, Shōhei Imamura, Masaki Kobayashi, Masahiro Shinoda and Takashi Miike.
+Several of his films were identified with the Japanese New Wave movement.
+He also appeared in several international films, notably as Japanese secret service chief Tiger Tanaka in the 1967 James Bond film You Only Live Twice.

+Later in his life, Tamba became known for his well-publicized interest in psychic phenomena, publishing several books on the subject and acting as a spokesperson for the Risshō Kōsei Kai new religious movement.
+He continued acting until 2006, when he died of pneumonia.

 Biography

 Tamba had a part-time job as an interpreter at Supreme Commander for the Allied Powers before becoming an actor.
 In 1948, he graduated from Chuo University.
 In 1951, he joined the Shintoho company and made his screen debut with Satsujinyogisha.

 Tamba was introduced to Western audiences in the 1961 film Bridge to the Sun directed by Etienne Périer.
 He also appeared in the 1964 film The 7th Dawn, directed by Lewis Gilbert.
 Tamba is perhaps best known by Western audiences for his role as Tiger Tanaka in the 1967 James Bond film You Only Live Twice, also directed by Gilbert (Tamba's voice was dubbed by Robert Rietti).
 By then, he had among other roles appeared in two films by director Masaki Kobayashi: Harakiri and Kwaidan.
 He also portrayed the lead character in the police dramas Key Hunter and G-Men '75, the latter of which remains his best-known role in Japan.
 In 1981, he won the Best Actor in a Supporting Role award of Japan Academy Prize for his work in The Battle of Port Arthur.

 Tamba appeared in a lot of jidaigeki television dramas.
 His major historical roles were Imai Sōkyū in the 1978 taiga drama Ōgon no Hibi and Sanada Masayuki in the 1985 Sanada Taiheiki.

 He voiced the "Cat King" in the original Japanese version of the Studio Ghibli anime film The Cat Returns.
 He had parts in Twilight Samurai and two Takashi Miike films, The Happiness of the Katakuris and Gozu, as well as acting as a spokesperson for the Dai Rei Kai spiritual movement.

 Tamba's son, Yoshitaka Tamba, is also an actor.

 In February 2005, Tamba was hospitalized for influenza and appendicitis.
 He lost weight drastically and his health degenerated.
 On September 24, 2006, he died in Tokyo at the age of 84 of pneumonia.
 His last appearance in the television series is the 2005 Taiga drama Yoshitsune and his last film appearance is Sinking of Japan in 2006.